Mervodactyl/css_animation_games/README.md

 Playing about with animations in CSS

-Worst Bug in Header.html:
+Problems encountered/ biggest bugs in each exercise:

+###Slider:
+Don't forget the vendor prefixes, and if the file is large enough then @import the animantion for clarity

+### Header:
 Secret to the header is to make sure the file is not very large else 'jumps' occur during the animation sequence

+### Spin_360: